stav121/tasklet/README.md

 use simple_logger::SimpleLogger;
 use tasklet::{TaskBuilder, TaskScheduler};

-/// A simple example of a task with two step,
+/// A simple example of a task with two steps,
-/// that might work or fail some times.
+/// that might work or fail sometimes.
 #[tokio::main]
 async fn main() {
     // Init the logger.